svartarfal/policies/becomethegoat/PRIVACY_POLICY.md

 # Privacy Policy for Become THE GOAT

-**Last Updated: November 24, 2025**
+**Last Updated: December 18, 2025**

 ## Introduction

-This Privacy Policy describes how Become THE GOAT ("we", "our", or "the app") collects, uses, and shares information when you use our mobile game application.
+This Privacy Policy explains how *Become THE GOAT* ("we", "our", or "the app") handles information when you use our mobile game application.
+We are committed to protecting user privacy and complying with Google Play Developer Program Policies, including Family and Children’s Privacy requirements.

+---

 ## Information We Collect

 ### Information You Provide
-Become THE GOAT is designed as a standalone game and does not require user registration or account creation.
-We do not collect any personal information directly from users.
+Become THE GOAT does not require user registration, account creation, or login.
+Users are not asked to provide any personal information to use the app.

 ### Automatically Collected Information
+The app may collect limited, non-personally identifiable technical information necessary for proper operation and improvement, including:

-- **Device Information**: We may collect basic device information such as device type, operating system version, and unique device identifiers for app functionality and crash reporting purposes.
+- **Device Information**: Device type, operating system version, and basic technical identifiers required for app functionality and stability.
-- **Usage Data**: We may collect anonymous usage statistics such as game sessions, level progression, and in-app interactions to improve game performance and user experience.
+- **Usage Data**: Anonymous gameplay data such as session duration, level progression, and in-app interactions.
+- **Crash and Performance Data**: Anonymous diagnostic data used to detect errors and improve performance.

+No advertising identifiers are collected.

+---

-## How We Use Your Information
+## How We Use Information

-We use the automatically collected information to:
+Automatically collected information is used solely to:

-- Ensure proper game functionality
+- Ensure proper app functionality
-- Analyze and improve game performance
+- Monitor app stability and performance
-- Fix bugs and technical issues
+- Identify and fix bugs or crashes
-- Enhance user experience
+- Improve gameplay experience and usability

+---

 ## Data Sharing and Disclosure

-We do not sell, trade, or rent your personal information to third parties.
-We do not share any collected data with external parties except:
+We do not sell, rent, or trade user data.

+Information may be disclosed only in the following limited circumstances:
 - When required by law or legal process
-- To protect our rights and safety
+- To protect the rights, safety, or security of users or the app

+---

-## Children's Privacy
+## Children’s Privacy

-Become THE GOAT does not knowingly collect personal information from children under the age of 13.
-Our game does not require any personal information to play.
+Become THE GOAT is designed for general audiences, including children.
+The app does not collect personally identifiable information from any users, including children under the age of 13.

-## Data Security

-We implement reasonable security measures to protect any automatically collected data.
-However, no method of electronic storage is 100% secure.
+The app complies with applicable children’s privacy laws and regulations, including the Children’s Online Privacy Protection Act (COPPA).

+---

 ## Third-Party Services

-Currently, Become THE GOAT does not integrate any third-party analytics, advertising, or data collection services.
-If we integrate such services in the future, this policy will be updated accordingly.

-## Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
-Any changes will be posted on this page with an updated "Last Updated" date.
-We encourage you to review this policy periodically.
+Become THE GOAT uses essential third-party services provided by **Google Play Services** solely for core functionality, app stability, and crash reporting.

+These services may collect limited, anonymous technical data in accordance with their own privacy policies.
+We do **not** use third-party advertising, marketing, or user profiling services.

+---

 ## Data Retention

-Any automatically collected anonymous data is retained only as long as necessary for the purposes described in this policy.
+Anonymous technical and usage data is retained only for as long as necessary to fulfill the purposes outlined in this Privacy Policy and is then deleted or anonymized.

+---

+## Data Security

+We apply reasonable technical and organizational measures to protect any collected data.
+However, no electronic storage or transmission method is completely secure.

+---

 ## Your Rights

-Since we do not collect personal information, there is no personal data to access, modify, or delete.
-If you have concerns about data collection, you can uninstall the app at any time.
+Since the app does not collect personally identifiable information, there is no personal data for users to access, modify, or delete.
+Users may stop all data collection by uninstalling the app at any time.

+---

+## Changes to This Privacy Policy

+We may update this Privacy Policy when necessary.
+Any changes will be reflected on this page with an updated "Last Updated" date.
+Continued use of the app constitutes acceptance of the updated policy.

+---

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at:
+If you have any questions or concerns regarding this Privacy Policy, please contact us:

-**Email**: [studiosthisplay@gmail.com]

---
+**Email:** studiosthisplay@gmail.com